benspector-mls/3-1-3-lab-s24/README.md

 You've used JSON Placeholder before, and we're going to use it to create a new user (it's one of the few free API's that will let us make our own data).
 We're also going to use Open Library's API to get some books and authors.
 We selected this API because it's a little more "real world" with lots of information and quirks.
 We've kept it focused this time, but keep your wits about you!

-# The App itself
+# User Stories

-There are going to be 3 "features" to this app:
+Users should be able to do the following:
-- Get a few fantasy books
+- Users can see a few fantasy books
-- Click on a book's button to view the author
+- Users can click on a button for each book to view information about the author of that book
-- Totally unrelated: make a new user
+- Totally unrelated: Users can fill out a form to make a new user

 Here's a final screenshot: